 Throwing light on these critical issues is very important.

-After spending hours admiring the flowers and creativity, it’s time to do some shopping to add some flowery charm to your house.
+After spending hours admiring flowers and creativity, it’s time to do some shopping to add some flowery charm to your house.

-Other paid activities at Philadelphia Flower Show
+Paid Activities at Philadelphia Flower Show

 It is an exhibit where you can walk and see butterflies in their natural habitat, feed them, touch them and learn everything about them and their cycle.
 Ticket – $5.

 There is an extra ticket for the event and happens 2 times a day.
 So please check the timings and plan to wait in a long queue.